-(Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2023 -OR- $\Box$ transition report pursuant to section 13 or 15(d) of the securities exchange act of 1934 For the transition period from Commission file number 001-41058 Vaxxinity, Inc. (Exact name of registrant as specified in its charter) 86-2083865 Delaware (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employe Identification No.) 505 Odyssey Way 32953 Merritt Island, FL (Address of principal executive offices) (Zip Code) (254) 244-5739 (Registrant's telephone number, including area code) Not Applicable (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Trading Name of each exchange Symbol(s) on which registered Title of each class Class A Common Stock, par value \$0.0001 per share VAXX The Nasdaq Global Market Indicate by check mark whether the registrant (1) has filedall reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrantwas required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act:
+(Mark One) $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ SECTION 13 OR 15(d) OF THE SECURITIES EX KCHANGE ACT OF 1934 For the quarterly period ended June 30, 2 2023 -OR- ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 For the transition period from to Commission file number 001-41058 Vaxxinity, Inc. (Exact name of registrant as specified in its cl harter) Delaware 86-2083865 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) , , 505 Odyssey Way Merritt Island, FL 32953 (Address of principal executive offices) (Zip Code) (Address of principal executive offices) (Zip Code) (254) 244-5739 (Registrant's telephone number, including area a code) (T Not Applicable (Forme er name, former address and former fiscal year, if char iged since last report) Securities registered pursuant to Section 12(l b) of the Act: Trading Name of each exchange Title of each class Symbol(s) on which registered Class A Common Stock, par value \$0.0001 per share VAXX The Nasdaq Global Mark tet has filed all reports required to be filed by Section 13 hat the registrant was required to file such reports), and ž - submitted electronically every Interactive Data File re 2 months (or for such shorter period that the registrant ulation S-T large accelerated filer, an accelerated filer, a non-acce r," "accelerated filer," "smaller reporting company," a Large accelerated filer Accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$ Emerging growth company $\boxtimes$ If an emerging growth company, indicate by check financial accounting standards provided pursuant k mark if the registrant has electednot to use the extento Section 13(a) of the Exchange Act. $\Box$ ded transition period for complying with any new o r revised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Excha inge Act).
+Yes □ No ⊠ As of August 7, 2023, the registrant had 112,870, B common stock outstanding.
+912 shares of \$0.0001 par value Class A common stoo ekoutstanding and 13,874,132 shares of \$0.0001 pa r value Class